api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 1. `majorVersion` - The major version of the auctioneer.
-Any breaking change in the behavior of the auctioneer, which can involve changes in auction rules or off-chain protocol specs, is denoted by this major version being incremented Refer to the current value of `MAJOR_VERSION` constant.
+Any breaking change in the behavior of the auctioneer, which can involve changes in auction rules or off-chain protocol specs, is denoted by this major version being incremented.
+   Refer to the current value of `MAJOR_VERSION` constant.
 2. `dappId` - The dApp ID for which the auction is being held.
 3. `startTimestamp` - The start timestamp of the bid phase during which the